fbradyirl/fbradyirl_archive.github.io/_posts/2018-01-19-install-apple-carplay-android-auto-on-your-hyundai-i40-software-upgrade.md

 I eventually came across a Russian forum, where a link to download the firmware was posted, along with some instructions.
 I thought it might be good for me to re-post those instructions in english here for anyone wanting to do it.
 Here goes...

+## What you will need
+- A USB Stick (1GB or more will do).
+Formatted for FAT32.
+- A ballpoint pen.
+- A PC to download the firmware.

+## Software Update Procedure

+**Note:** I took a [video of the in-car parts of the procedure and posted to youtube here](https://youtu.be/ssNr4ZbwEnU), which may be of help.

 1. Download and [extract the firmware files from here](https://yadi.sk/d/2P-O8kHN3RNyd5).
 2. You will see 4 folders: `st_vf`, `st_vfia`, `st_vfsd` and `st_vfsdia`
 3. On your car touchscreen, go to "All Menus">"System Info"(scroll to the bottom to see that) and then take note of the **"S/W ver."** field.